serayuzgur/crates/README.md

 ## Notes

 - It is only helpful if you are using dependencies from _crates.io_.
 Dependencies from _git_ or other platforms are not supported.
 - TOML must be valid.
-If not crates will not show versions.
-It will inform you with. status bar and dialog.
+If not, crates will not show versions.
+It will inform you with the status bar and dialog.

 ## Features

 **crates** is very simple.
 It has just two features.

 - Displays the latest version of the crate next to it
-- Shows all versions (clickable) on tooltip of the crate hovered.
+- Shows all versions (clickable) on the tooltip of the crate hovered.

 Aims to be fast and simple.